 At the helm of the STA Raiders, Cameron was named the District Coach of the Year in all seven seasons (2013-19), led the Raiders to District Championships and the Regional semifinals each year, including two regional championships (2013 & 2018) and the 2018 FHSAA 8A State Championship.
 He has coached seven players that have been drafted and are currently playing professional baseball, as well as 49 players that have gone to play college baseball, with 22 at the Division I level.

 A graduate of Florida Atlantic in 2012, Cameron has worked in insurance along with coaching baseball at St. Thomas Aquinas.
-Cameron is married to his wife Lauren and they have a daughter Jaden, with a baby boy due later this year.
+Cameron is married to his wife Lauren, and they have a daughter Jaden and a son Crew.